Thursday, December 25, 2014

 ISSAI 1315

-Identifying and Assessing the Risks of Material Misstatement Through Understanding the Entity and its Environment
+Assessing the Risks of Material Misstatement Through Understanding the Entity

 13